piyush-98/piyush-98.github.io/_posts/2018-10-20-SKYHack-2018-Building-for-Disaster-Relief.md

   skyhack aic chhattisgarh incubator hackathon android react react-native SKY CHIPS
 ---
-# SkyHack 2018: Building for Disaster Relief
+# SKYHack 2018: Building for Disaster Relief

 This blog post details my experience in participating in [SkyHack 2018](skyhack.36inc.in), a hackathon by the Chhattisgarh Government to build applications for Android Phones going to be distributed as part of the [Sanchar Kranti Yojana](https://navbharattimes.indiatimes.com/business/business-news/micromax-jio-bag-rs-1500-cr-order-from-chhattisgarh-government/articleshow/65830455.cms).